rabbitmq/rabbitmq-jms-client/doc-notes/docupdates1.3.2.md

     <td>queueBrowserReadMax</td>
     <td>&nbsp;</td>
     <td>
       The maximum number of messages to read on a queue browser.
-Non-negative values (including zero) are set to zero, which means there is no limit.
+Non-positive values are set to zero, which means there is no limit.
 The default is zero.
     </td>
   </tr>